Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Edge Network Model

-In this paper, we consider using BSs to serve users.
+In this paper, we consider an infrastructure-based 3C system where BSs serve users.
 We assume no data communication is possible between BSs and no cloud server is available for the BSs.
-We then consider that the caching and computing are implemented at the BSs only and users cannot provide caching and computing resources.
-We assume users in the network have tasks that require the collaborations of caching, computing, and communications and assume that to complete a task requested by a user, the following steps are required: (i) input data upload from the user to the BS; (ii) auxiliary dataset retrieval from the storage of the BS; (iii) computation for converting the data to the necessary content for completing the task; and (iv) final content delivery to the user.
-Such task process model is general and can be applied to many practical applications, e.g., AR/VR and face recognition.
-We assume there are $M$ tasks to request, and thus the library has $M$ different auxiliary datasets corresponding to the tasks.
-We assume different datasets have the same size for simplicity and assume different datasets are used for completing different tasks.
+Caching and computing are implemented at the BSs only and users cannot provide caching and computing resources.
+We assume users in the network have tasks that require the collaborations of caching, computing, and communications and assume that to complete a task requested by a user, the following steps are required: (i) input data upload from the user to the BS; (ii) auxiliary dataset retrieval from the storage of the BS; (iii) computation for processing the data to the necessary content for completing the task; and (iv) final content delivery to the user.
+Such a task process model is fairly general and can be applied to many practical applications, e.g., AR/VR and facial recognition.
+We assume that there are $M$ tasks to request, and thus the library has $M$ different auxiliary datasets corresponding to the tasks.
+We assume for simplicity that different datasets have the same size and that different datasets are used for completing different tasks.
 Thus, a user requesting task $f$ needs to be associated with the BS having dataset $f$ in its storage.
 We assume a BS can cache $S$ datasets.
-We adopt the Poisson point process (PPP) for users and BSs, where the density of the BSs is $\lambda$.
-We assume a noise-limited network, where each user can obtain a fixed amount of communication and computational resource from the connected BS and the interference between users and BSs can be ignored.
+We adopt the Poisson point process (PPP) for the locations of users and BSs, where the density of the BSs is $\lambda$ and the density of users is $\lambda_{\text{u}}$.
+We assume a noise-limited network, where each user can obtain a fixed amount of communication and computational resource from the connected BS and the interference between users and between BSs can be ignored.